POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: State-Visitation Entropy

-Our ensemble has connections to the \emph{historical average policy} by~\citet{lee_efficient_2020}.
-They also propose to find a good prior policy by minimizing the information cost, which is equivalent to maximizing the likelihood of the optimal prior and the entropy of its state-marginal:

-To gain further insights into \polter, we conduct an experiment following \citet{hazan_provably_2019}.
+To gain further insights into \polter, we conduct an experiment following \citet{hazanProvablyEfficientMaximum2019}.
 We discretize the state space of the Walker environment and compute the state-visitation entropy during reward-free pretraining.
 In \cref{tab:entropy}, we see that the entropy of the distribution of \polter regularized algorithms is lower than that of their counterpart.
-This effect is most pronounced in data-based algorithms, such as \ac{ProtoRL} and \ac{APT} where the performance is also improved the most (compare with \cref{tab:agg_statistics}).
+This effect is most pronounced in data-based algorithms, such as \ac{ProtoRL} and \ac{APT}, where the performance is also improved the most (see \cref{tab:agg_statistics}).

-Knowledge-based algorithms also benefit from the regularization, but have a slightly reduced entropy.
-Because competence-based algorithms already average over a set of skills that are found during pretraining, the effect of \polter is smallest.
+Knowledge-based algorithms also benefit from the regularization but have a slightly reduced entropy.
+Because competence-based algorithms already average over a set of skills found during pretraining, the effect of \polter is the smallest.

-These results imply that \polter does not lead to a better exploration of the state space.
+These results imply that \polter does not lead to a better state-space exploration.
 Instead, its performance gains are the result of an improved prior as indicated by the reduced \ac{KL-divergence} between the policy and the optimal pretraining policy on PointMass (\cref{sec:pointmass_demo}).
 This experiment showed that a good exploration of the state-space is required but not sufficient to achieve good performance with \ac{URL} algorithms.